 The Photo-Ready One

 This foundation is on the heavier side and offers full coverage with a matte finish.
 And while it doesn’t streak or cake up on dry areas, it’s not the most blendable of the bunch (in other words, proceed with a light touch).

 The One That Feels Like a Tint

-What I love most about YSL’s Touche Éclat foundation is that it looks and feels like a tinted moisturizer.
-It gave a hint of coverage that was perfect for everyday wear.
-The moisturizing formula isn’t too watery, and left me with a light-reflecting glow that lasted all day.
+What we love most about YSL’s Touche Éclat foundation is that it looks and feels like there’s barely anything there.
+It gives a hint of coverage that’s perfect for everyday wear.
+The moisturizing formula isn’t too watery, and leaves you with a light-reflecting glow that lasts all day.